backstage/backstage/docs/plugins/composability.md

 ### Naming Patterns

-There are a couple of naming patters to adhere to as you build plugins, which helps clarify the intent and usage of the exports.
+There are a couple of naming patterns to adhere to as you build plugins, which helps clarify the intent and usage of the exports.

 | Description           | Pattern         | Examples                                       |